amandaleee/rectangles-drawing/readme.md

 ### Assumptions/limitations
-* This is only for contemporary browsers [this is a complicated app that involves a lot of things I've never used before and I don't have the resources to do extensive testing on legacy versions before the due date]
+* I tested this on Chrome, Firefox and Safari - normally I'd test on IE as well but I don't have a Windows machine or a testing utility [eg Browserstack] right now.

 # Featureset TODO:
 ­* Log in with Google
 ­* Log in with Facebook
 * Return to a saved layout
-* Delete a saved layout from the set of saved layouts
-* The layouts should be stored per­-user & should persist though a page refresh.
+* The layouts should be stored per­-user & should persist though a page refresh. - This is the thing I was working on with localStorage, but I couldn't get it fully working.

 # Featureset DONE:
 * Name a saved layout //this is actually "name a layout before you save it"; you'll be able to load a layout and then save it under a different name after i get "return to a layout" working.